-We operate our business from offices in Milwaukee, Wisconsin; San Francisco, California; Atlanta, Georgia; New York, New York; Wilmington, Delaware; London and Singapore.
-Most of our business operations, including our Executive Chairman, as well as a number of our investment, marketing and client service professionals, are based in Milwaukee.
-Our offices in Milwaukee are subject to two leases that will expire in 2026 and 2016.
-Our Chief Executive Officer and Chief Financial Officer, and others of our investment and marketing and client service professionals are based in San Francisco, where we maintain two offices pursuant to leases expiring in 2019.
-We also have investment professionals, marketing and client service professionals and/or support staff based in the following locations: Atlanta, Wilmington, New York, Singapore and London.
-We maintain an office in each location pursuant to leases that expire from 2014 to 2022.
-We generally believe our existing and contracted-for facilities are adequate to meet our requirements.
+We operate our business from offices in Milwaukee, Wisconsin; San Francisco, California; Atlanta, Georgia; New York, New York; Wilmington, Delaware; Leawood, Kansas; London and Singapore.
+Most of our business operations are based in Milwaukee.
+Our Chief Executive Officer and Chief Financial Officer, along with other employees, are based in San Francisco.
+We lease office space in each location and believe our existing and contracted-for facilities are adequate to meet our requirements.